Marketing communications

-Marketing Communications (MC, marcom(s), marcomm(s) or just simply communications) refers to the use of different marketing channels and tools in combination.
-Marketing communication channels focus on how businesses communicate a message to its desired market, or the market in general.
-It is also in charge of the internal communications of the organization.
+Marketing communications (MC, marcom(s), marcomm(s) or just simply communications) refers to the use of different marketing channels and tools in combination.
+Marketing communication channels focus on how businesses communicate a message to their desired market, or the market in general.
+It can also include the internal communications of the organization.
 Marketing communication tools include advertising, personal selling, direct marketing, sponsorship, communication, public relations, social media, customer journey and promotion.

-MC are made up of the marketing mix which is made up of the 4P's: Price, Promotion, Place and Product, for a business selling goods, and made up of 7P's: Price, Promotion, Place, Product, People, Physical evidence and Process, for a service-based business.
+MC are made up of the marketing mix which is made up of the 4 Ps: Price, Promotion, Place and Product, for a business selling goods, and made up of 7 Ps: Price, Promotion, Place, Product, People, Physical evidence and Process, for a service-based business.

 Overview

-Marketing communications include advertising, promotions, sales, branding, campaigns, events, and online promotions.
-The process allows the public to know or understand a brand and get a clear idea about what the brand has to offer.
-Brand awareness is the first stage, then brand preference over its competitors is the desired outcome.
-With growing technology and techniques, the direct participation of customers is made.
-This is done by including their ideas and creations, in product development and brand promotion.
+Marketing communications include advertising, promotions, product sales, branding, advertising campaigns, events, and online promotions.
+This process allows the public to become aware of a brand and get a clear idea of what it has to offer.
+Brand awareness is the first stage; brand preference over its competitors is the desired outcome.
+Due to growing technology and techniques, customers can participate directly.
+This is done by including their ideas and creations in product development and brand promotion.
 Successful branding involves targeting audiences who appreciate the organization's mission and vision, business values and marketing program.

 Advertising is a small but important part of marketing communications; the marketing communications mix is a set of tools that can be used to deliver a clear and consistent message to target audiences.
 It is also commonly called the promotional mix.
 Crosier (1990) states that all terms have the same meaning in the context of the 4ps: product, price, place and promotion.
 Price can send a message to the target audience.
 For example, comparing a $50 bag to a $10 bag, the former may be viewed as a luxury or more durable item.
 The higher goal of advertising is to establish a relationship between the brand and its target market.

 The marketing plan identifies key opportunities, threats, weaknesses, and strengths, sets objectives, and develops an action plan to achieve marketing goals.
 Each section of the 4P's sets its own objective; for instance, the pricing objective might be to increase sales in a certain geographical market by pricing their own product or service lower than their competitors.
-This creates a significant change in the market because more people of the target market would aim to do business with your organization than your competitors because pricing is one of the most significant aspects of marketing that can change the whole market positively and or negatively.
+This creates a significant change in the market because more people in the target market would aim to do business with your organization than with your competitors because pricing is one of the most significant aspects of marketing that can change the whole market positively or negatively.